moredip/blog.thepete.net/source/_posts/2012-11-18-writing-ios-acceptance-tests-using-kiwi.markdown

 ## What do you think?

 I'm very interested to see if this approach is appealing to people.
-If you're interested, or even better if you take this and run with it then please let me know.
+If you're interested - or even better if you take this and run with it - then please let me know.